NetoECommerce/App-Tutorial/README.md

 ### Requirements

-Before you begin this tutorial you should have a good understanding of the following concepts:
+To complete this tutorial you should have a good understanding of:

 - Command line and text editor tools
 - HTML, CSS and Javascript
 - NPM and packages

-This tutorial will also setup a very basic store with Redis using Docker.
+This tutorial will also set up a very basic store with Redis using Docker.
 While not necessary, it may help to have a basic understanding of Docker.

-You should also have:

-- A partner account with Neto
-- A set of application keys (provided by the Neto team)
-- An existing sandbox store (or have been given the ability to create sandbox stores by the Neto team)
+You should also have an existing partner account with Neto and an existing sandbox store, or the ability to create sandbox stores given by the Neto team.

 ### Tools

-You will use a number of tools in this tutorial, you should be at least somewhat familiar with them in order to complete it.
+You will use a number of tools in this tutorial.
+You should be at least somewhat familiar with them in order to complete this tutorial.

 #### Node.js